-Prospective breast augmentation patients visit us from Coquitlam, Surrey, Burnaby, and other Metro Vancouver communities — and they all come with many questions.
-In order to streamline your research process, we've provided answers to some of the most common questions we hear in Port Moody from this diverse group of patients.
+Women considering breast augmentation surgery visit us from the metro Vancouver area including Coquitlam, Surrey, and Burnaby, BC — and they all come with many questions.
+In order to streamline your research process, we’ve provided answers to some of the most common questions we hear about breast augmentation surgery in Port Moody from this diverse group of patients.

 During your consultation, we encourage you to bring in “goal photos” of the size and look you’d like to achieve.
 You can also preview your results with the Crisalix 3-D simulator, a special system that renders a 3-D image of your body to allow you to virtually “try on” various implant options.
 These resources will help both you and Dr. Ukani understand how implants of different sizes and shapes will work for you.

 Glimpse Your Potential